Foundation Policies and Procedures

 The Foundation accepts various credit cards for gifts and event revenue.
 The Foundation does not process credit cards on-site.
 All credit card transactions are required to be processed via the online giving web page or mailed to the Foundation’s lockbox.

-A Request for Disbursement Form must be completed for all payments.
-Forms should be submitted within 30 days of the vendor due date.
+For all payments, a Request for Disbursement Form must be completed.
+Forms should be submitted within 30 days of the vendor's due date.
 Reimbursements should be submitted within 30 days of the expense.
 Reimbursements for expenditures more than one year old may not be accepted.
-Any disbursement request more than one year must be accompanied by an explanation of time lag and submitted to the Foundation Executive Director or CFO for approval.
+Any disbursement request for more than one year must be accompanied by an explanation of the time lag and submitted to the Foundation Executive Director or CFO for approval.

 Read the Foundation's Policies and Procedures for Disbursements.

-The Foundation policy is to transfer equipment with a value greater than $1000 to New York State unless the Fund Manager applies for a waiver.
-Reasons for retaining the equipment in the Foundation include the expectation of a future sale or trade or appreciation in value.
+The Foundation transfers equipment and other capital assets with a value greater than $1,000 to New York State unless the Fund Manager applies for a waiver.
+Reasons for retaining these assets in the Foundation include the expectation of a future sale, trade, or appreciation in value.

-Valuation of donated equipment is the responsibility of the donor and should be provided in a letter of transmittal which should also state the purpose of the gift and any restrictions placed upon the gift by the donor.
-It is imperative that gifts of property, like other contributions, be immediately communicated to Development or a Foundation staff person so that the gift may be properly recorded and acknowledged.
+Valuation of donated assets is the responsibility of the donor and should be provided in a letter of transmittal, which should also state the purpose of the gift and any restrictions placed upon the gift by the donor.
+It is imperative that gifts of assets, like other contributions, be immediately communicated to the Advancement or Foundation offices to properly record and acknowledge the gift.

 Board of Directors